Orange Blooms that Bring Home the Butterflies

 This fast-growing climbing vine is a perennial for USDA hardiness zones 9 and above, but you can pot them to be overwintered in colder zones.
 The photo below is my second year plant which will start blooming before July…in Minnesota!
 If fertilizing, use a phosphorous-based fertilizer to promote flowering.

-Beautiful orange flowers that bloom all summer until first frost…cold hardy to zone 8.
+A hybrid butterfly bush with beautiful orange flowers that attract butterflies and hummingbirds from early summer through first frost…cold hardy to zone 8.

 For a whole rainbow of garden flowers check out our butterfly plants page